zuozhenggh/learning-library/solutions-library/jde-move-improve/provision/provision.md

 *	May not contain any shell metadata characters such as $, |, @, and so on
     ![](./images/3.2.png " ")

-3) JDE User Password (& confirmation): ***JDE_Rules1*** – same password rules
+3) JDE User Password (& confirmation): ***JDE_Rules1*** – same password rules.
     ![](./images/3.3.png " ")

-4)	Weblogic Admin Password (& confirmation): ***JDE_Rules1*** – same password rules
+4)	Weblogic Admin Password (& confirmation): ***JDE_Rules1*** – same password rules.
     ![](./images/3.4.png " ")

-5)	Final Confirmation: Y – Yes to commit the configuration settings and run the script to set up
+5)	Final Confirmation: Y – Yes to commit the configuration settings and run the script to set up.

 Configuration will take between 25-30 minutes.
 The configuration will go through and change all necessary database records and files on the system for the system information and options entered, as well as start all necessary services.
 Once complete, the JD Edwards EnterpriseOne Trial Edition is ready for use.
-Watch for the status ***“Successfully completed u01/vmScripts/EOne_Sync.sh”***
+Watch for the status ***“Successfully completed u01/vmScripts/EOne_Sync.sh”***.
     ![](./images/3.5.png " ")

 ## **Summary**
-At this point, the JD Edwards EnterpriseOne Trial Edition is ready for use and you can now move onto the next Lab
+At this point, the JD Edwards EnterpriseOne Trial Edition is ready for use and you can now move onto the next Lab.